-IN WITNESS WHEREOF, I have hereunto set my hand and seal this 12th day of February 2013.
+IN WITNESS WHEREOF, I have hereunto set my hand and seal this 11th day of February 2014.

-/s/ Randall C. Ferguson, J. Randall C. Ferguson, Jr. sr
+/s/ Randall C. Ferguson, Jr. Randall C. Ferguson, Jr.

-STATE OF MISSOURI )

-COUNTY OF JACKSON ) ) ss

-On this 12th day of February 2013, before me the undersigned, a Notary Public, personally appeared Randall C. Ferguson, Jr., to be known to be the person described in and who executed the foregoing instrument, and who, being by me first duly sworn, acknowledged that he/she executed the same as his/her free act and deed.
+On this 11th day of February 2014, before me the undersigned, a Notary Public, personally appeared Randall C. Ferguson, Jr., to be known to be the person described in and who executed the foregoing instrument, and who, being by me first duly sworn, acknowledged that he/she executed the same as his/her free act and deed.